kinglevel/FollowMEAppearanceMA3/README.md

 4. Run the plugin.

-Good to know
+### Good to know
-*You need to restart it on every reboot
+* You need to restart it on every reboot
+* You need granted universes to make this work.
+GrandMA3 VizKey or GrandMA3 Hardware.
-*It runs constantly, looking for changes on the follow me fixtures.
-It can be adjusted with the *Images and template for more numbers in the images folder.
+* It runs constantly, looking for changes on the follow me fixtures.
+It can be adjusted with the timetosleep variable
+* Images and PSD template for more numbers in the images folder.